katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 ## Project data

-The data provided in this workshop contains 5007 SNPs loci for across 39 individuals (13 individuals each from 3 different locations).
-There is some missingness (i.e. missing SNP calls) within this data.
+The data provided in this workshop contains 5007 SNPs loci for 39 individuals (13 individuals each from 3 different locations).
+This data has some missingness (i.e., missing SNP calls).

-There is also a metadata file, that contains the individuals unique IDs, their assigned populations, and a wingspan measurement for each individual.
+There is also a metadata file containing the individual's unique IDs, assigned populations, and a wingspan measurement for each individual.

 Let's grab this data from the project's git repository, place the data files into our ``data`` directory, and define the environmental variables ``VCF`` and ``METADATA`` with the locations of the genetic variant and metadata files respectively.

 ```
+# Enter data directory
 cd $DIR/workshop_material

+# Download required files to data directory
 git clone https://github.com/katarinastuart/Ev1_SelectionMetaAnalysis.git
 cp $DIR/workshop_material/Ev1_SelectionMetaAnalysis/workshop_files/* $DIR/data

+# Set environment variables
 VCF=$DIR/data/starling_3populations.recode.vcf
 METADATA=$DIR/data/starling_3populations_metadata.txt
 ```

 > :heavy_exclamation_mark: **Working with your own data** <br>
 > <br>
 > Alternatively, you can also use your own data for this workshop.
 If so, it is a good idea to thin your SNP dataset down to roughly 5,000 SNPs to ensure compute times are not too long.
-If you have more than 50 individuals you may also want to reduce this too.
-If you would like to do this, just place your genetic variant and metadata file in the ``data`` directory and define ``VCF`` and ``METADATA`` based on their names. <br>
+If you have more than 50 individuals, you may also want to reduce this.
+If you would like to do this, place your genetic variant and metadata file in the ``data`` directory and define ``VCF`` and ``METADATA`` based on their names. <br>

 Across this workshop, we will need the genetic data to be in several different formats.
 Let's prepare that now.
 First we convert the VCF to PLINK, and then to BED.

 ```
+# Enter data directory
 cd $DIR/data

+# Load modules
 module load quay.io/biocontainers/vcftools/0.1.15--he941832_2/module
 module load quay.io/biocontainers/plink/1.90b6.21--hec16e2b_2/module

+# Convert VCF to PLINK
 vcftools --vcf $VCF --plink --out starling_3populations.plink

+# Convert PLINK to BED
 plink --file starling_3populations.plink --make-bed --noweb --out starling_3populations
 ```